Ottó Korvin

-Ottó Korvin (Born Ottó Klein, 24 May 1894 in Nagybocskó – 28 December 1919 in Budapest) was a communist politician of Hungary.
-He also served as the chief of the Political Department of Internal Affairs.
+Ottó Korvin (born Ottó Klein; 24 May 1894 – 28 December 1919) was a Hungarian communist who was politically active in the Hungarian Soviet Republic.
+He served as the chief of the Political Department of Internal Affairs.
 After the fall of the Hungarian Soviet Republic, Korvin was arrested by counter-revolutionary forces and hanged.

-He was also the brother of József Kelen.
+He was the brother of József Kelen.